 There are three main tests:

-The 4th generation test, which is a type of blood test which takes 7-10 days to get the results.
+- Fourth Generation: The 4th generation test, is a type of blood test which takes about 3-5 days to get the results.
 This test is sensitive enough to detect HIV in your blood 2 weeks after a possible exposure.
-Not all testing sites offer this kind of test, so it is important to talk to your doctor or tester about when you last had risk and what kinds of HIV tests they can provide.
+Offered almost everywhere.

-If either rapid test is positive, the Western blot test is done (on a blood test) to confirm that the person is HIV positive.
+If any preliminary test is positive, the NAT blood test is done to confirm that the person is HIV positive.

-Almost all testing sites in the state of Massachusetts offer confidential testing.
-A “confidential test” uses your name and some other identifying information.
-All that information is locked.
-Only the testing provider is able to see that result and only with your approval will the tester be able to share this result with your primary care provider if you so choose.
+Some testing sites, including Title X clinics, offer confidential testing.
+All the information is private.
+Only the testing provider is able to see the result and only with your approval will the tester be able to share this result with your primary care provider if you so choose.
+In almost all situations, your HCPs should know about the HIV so you get the best care.

 Anonymous testing doesn’t use your name.
 It uses code names or numbers in order to identify your test and results.